There aren’t too many days so emblazoned in our memories as July 20 is for me. Not just for one memorable moment, but two spectacular ones.

 We were just hanging around the TV that morning, drinking coffee and awaiting the magical moment that was soon to arrive.

 “One small step for man.
 One giant leap for mankind”

 “One small step for man.
 One giant leap for mankind. ~ Neil Armstrong

 Neil Armstrong stepped out of Apollo 11 and with those famous words that every school age child has surely memorized, he became the first man to walk on the moon.

-Although NASA's space program has ended for now, sending a rocket into space seems so routine that gathering around the TV to watch a space launch is no longer much of an event for most people.
+Although NASA’s space program is beginning to refocus its efforts alongside private companies like SpaceX and Blue Origin, sending a rocket into space seems pretty routine that gathering around the TV to watch a space launch is no longer much of an event for most people.